Sankey diagrams - a definition:

 Source: David Lisle, 'Know The Flow' blog, based on data from a study by FAO.

 Very often we find diagrams which have a left-to-right orientation (just as the reading direction for many, but not all scripts).
 However, in e!Sankey you do not have any limitations as to the flow directions.
-This is helpful when depicting material flows in a production systems, or, as in the case in this diagram, when visualizing loops.
+This is helpful when depicting material flows in a production system, or, as is the case in this diagram, when visualizing loops.

-Energy flow charts are used very often for energy balances in a region or in a country.
+Energy flow charts and Sankey diagrams are used very often for energy balances in a region or in a country.
 Thus the different use of energy and energy sources can be seen.

 This example is an energy balance from Malaysia in 2011.
 The unit of the flows is 'Million tonnes of oil equivalent' ('Mtoe').

-Sankey diagrams are used for visualization of material and energy flows.
+- Sankey diagrams are used for visualization of material, cost or energy flows.

-- They have directed arrows, they feature flows 'from' > 'to' in a process, production system or supply chain
+- They have directed arrows (between at least two nodes), they feature flows in a process, production system or supply chain.

 - They draw the attention of the reader to the largest flows, the largest consumer, the main losses.
 Flow quantities that have different dimensions are understood intuitively.